Foundations of Practice III

 - Course Instructor(s)

-This is the third course in the course series of NFS 1208, 1209, and 1210, field observation and nutrition program laboratory I, II, and III.
+This is the third course in the course series of CHL 5650H, CHL 5651Y, and CHL5652H, Foundations of Practice I, II, and III.
 The objective of these courses is to provide the student with an understanding of the variety of community programs and services in the area of nutrition and of approaches to the assessment of need and the planning and evaluation of such programs and services.

 This course enhances knowledge of and skills development in the area of food systems with an emphasis on development and management of programs in the community in the public health context.
 The course also enables students to demonstrate dietetic entry-level competencies in food systems management.